 What Is Social Commerce?
-Definition, History, & Statistics
+The History & Statistics

 What is Social Commerce? – A shopping revolution?
 Or maybe an enhanced social media marketing strategy?
 Or maybe the bridge between consumers & eCommerce brands.

 Every brand or every social media and ecommerce expert has their unique take on “What is Social Commerce?”

 Social ecommerce is quite a diverse solution that integrates characteristics of social media and ecommerce solutions.

 Brands and businesses are still exploring what is social commerce and how they can leverage it in their marketing campaigns.

 So, this quick yet detailed guide outlines the real essence of what is social commerce?
 Its history and key market statistics.